xocite/plktio/src/posts/2019/July/integrating-nitrokey-into-your-workflow.md

 Save changes? (y/N) y
 ```

+Now, back up your key and save it somewhere safe.
+We do this now because once
+they keys are copied to your Nitrokey they are deleted.

+` $ gpg --export-secret-keys a@plkt.io > sec-key.asc `

 Next, we'll copy the keys to the Nitrokey.
+First the signature key, then the
+encryption key, then the authentication key (for SSH).
 ```
-$ gpg --export-secret-keys a@plkt.io > sec-key.asc
 $ gpg --edit-key --expert a@plkt.io
 gpg (GnuPG) 2.2.15; Copyright (C) 2019 Free Software Foundation, Inc.
 This is free software: you are free to change and redistribute it.